chris-r-harwell/chris-r-harwell.github.io/_posts/2017-7-18-SimplePull.md

 tags: git pull
 ---

-The github and the git source control system can be intimidating sometimes.
+The GitHub and the git source control system can be intimidating sometimes.
 A class I recently took insisted that students pull their repo, add a unique file and create a pull request to turn in assignments.
-The setup was such that the they forked the primary repo on github and then checked that out on laptops.
+The setup was such that the they forked the primary repo on GitHub and then checked that out on laptops.
 So, three versions:
 1. upstream (the class copy)
-2. origin (their github copy, forked from above)
+2. origin (their GitHub copy, forked from above)
 3. local (their laptop copy, created with git clone ...)

 This is a good opportunity to get used to the work flow which many software projects using git take advantage of, but it can also be a source of frustration.